 b) Provide outside services 5,6,7

-- Promote and advertise MDQUIT Line for students
+- Promote and advertise the MD Quitline services for students: http://www.smokingstopshere.com/

 - Advertise resources in the local community, including clinics and community centers